abhishekg16/raft/README.md

 5. System can bear upto n/2 node failures.
 6. Provide two different port for the message and control message (But not used in current Implementation)
 7. Ensure the idempotent execution of the command, ensures each command is executed only once
-8. Provide APIs which allows to any keyValue store with the system
+8. Provide APIs which allows to system to integrate any Key-Value store
+9. Provides linearizable semantic.

 #### Limitation ####
 1. The storage is linked with the replication layer which is a bad design.
+But Raft layer uses the in interface to communicate with storage layer.
+So in order to integrate a new storage use can rewrite that interface.
 2. The read commands are also replicated in log which increases the overhead.